 We have developed our own methodology to adapt to the speed and complexity of technological and social changes.
 We believe that the expertise needed to tackle current political and societal challenges is widely dispersed across society.
 Therefore, our methodology is designed to rapidly build networks of people who have the know-how to solve a certain problem, regardless of whether they work for companies, NGOs, universities or the state.
 When we search for experts to collaborate with, we value skills and independent thinking over seniority and academic rank.
 This approach allows us to rapidly gather highly technical expertise, test and refine proposals through workshops, and incorporate a diverse and wide array of perspectives in our policy recommendations.

 If there is a lack of foundational research on a specific policy problem, we employ data science or algorithmic investigations with the help of our in-house team of technologists to produce the empirical basis we need.
 To access or collect meaningful data, we experiment with new research methodologies.
-We are experienced in contracting information-technology engineers and software companies to build the infrastructure and tools we require.
+We are experienced in contracting IT engineers and software companies to build the infrastructure and tools we require.

 The organization was founded in 2008 in the aftermath of the financial crises driven by the conviction that to address the pressing challenges of our time the different sectors – government and adminstration, civil society, academia and the economy – need to work together.